 John Blankenbaker was a visionary.
 Long before many, he understood that computers were the future.
-While attending the University of Oregon in 1951 he gave a talk on computers to the mathematics club.
-That doesn’t sound like so much today, but in 1951 it’s estimated there were fewer than 100 computers world-wide.
-John set out to create a computer in 1949, but soon discovered it would be too expensive for an individual to build.
+While a freshman attending the University of Oregon in 1949 he started working on his design for a personal computing device.
+That doesn't sound like so much today, but in 1949 it's estimated there were fewer than 100 computers world-wide.
+John set out to create that computer, but soon discovered it would be too expensive for an individual to build.

-In July of 1971 John finally did it: he created the Kenbak-1, the world’s first personal computer.
-He understood that the capabilities of this computer were limited, but it would fill a niche – to provide a fun and educational method to introduce students to the concepts of computers and programming.
+In the spring of 1971 John finally did it: he finished the Kenbak-1, the world's first personal computer.
+He understood that the capabilities of this computer were limited, but it would fill a niche - to provide a fun and educational method to introduce students to the concepts of computers and programming.

 Unfortunately, the timing and the target market (education) was not quite right.
-The price was $750 (about $4500 in today’s dollars.)
-Only 50 units were produced, and the design was sold.
+The price was $750 (about $4500 in today's dollars.)
+Less than 50 units were produced, and the design was sold.
 But nothing could erase the fact that John Blankenbaker had created the first personal computer.

 I came up with a plan and started working on it.
 I ran into some roadblocks and while Googling, I found the work of Mark Wilson of Christchurch, New Zealand.
 I sent a few questions to Mark, to which he responded that he had just been to my Altair-Duino website after seeing an article in IEEE Spectrum, and would love to see people have more access to his design and programming through a kit.